 - Meets the needs of direct access to the real server under normal circumstances.

 - Applies to businesses that require very low connection latency.

-- When the traffic volume is beyond the defense capability of the real server, the domain name will be auto-resolved to the Anti-DDoS Advanced IP.
+- When the traffic volume is beyond the protection capability of the real server, the domain name will be automatically resolved to the Anti-DDoS Advanced IP.

-- Preset the forwarding rules of real server standby IP and Anti-DDoS Advanced IP.
+- Configure the forwarding rules of real server standby IP and Anti-DDoS Advanced IP in advance.

-- Practice and test regularly and familiarize yourself with solution details to solve potential problems.
+- Practice and test regularly and familiarize yourself with scheme details to solve potential problems.